Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 +++

-## And it alerts when overexposed resources are probed or attacked
+### And it alerts when overexposed resources are probed or attacked

 +++

-## It's new and under active development, so look for more features very soon
+### It's new and under active development, so look for more features very soon

 +++

-## Let's initialize terraform in the auditing directory
+### Initialize terraform in the auditing directory

 ```sh
 workshop/auditing> terraform init